-Module 1 provides an overview of the conceptual framework related to SIGS operating in a UNPKO to that contribute towards a successful achievement of the Mandate.
-It also examines the nature and characteristics of SIGS and their support to forces in UN Missions.
+Module 1 provides an overview of the conceptual framework related to ENGRS operating in a UN PKO to support and help contribute towards a successful achievement of the Mandate.
+It also examines the nature and characteristics of ENGRS and their support to forces in UN Missions.